 Residual airflow noise can be reduced by:-

 This takes the form of mid-high frequency "rattling" sounds from the impacts of, for example, wood or metal fragments in duct walls.
 As the walls are thin material, they behave as very efficient loudspeakers that convert the impact vibration into sound.
+The same applies to motor, fan or other vibration source radiated by panels as noise.
 There are 2 fundamental noise control techniques, the choice of which depends on the application.

 Reverse jet filter noise control

 The intermittent high-frequency pulsations from reverse jet air filters are another potential cause of complaints.
 There are 2 effective noise control techniques:-